You know what you want in life. Or at least know what you need to do in life.

 6) Journaling deepens your learning.

 We human are notoriously bad at remembering things.
 We forget most of what we read, see and hear.
-We interpret things form our specific point of view and are helplessly subject to our biases.
+We interpret things from our specific point of view and are helplessly subject to our biases.

 Just ask the police about how unreliable eyewitnesses are!